exotic-matter-sas/paper-matter-import-export/README.md

  2. Create a draft release on Github
    * tag should be on master and named with `version` prefixed with a `v` (eg. `v1.0.0`)
    * name should be `version` (eg. `1.0.0`)
+ 3. :warning: Wait for builded app to be upload by CI to the draft release :warning:
  3. Publish and tag release on Github

 #### Debug app build locally